Ahmad Sanjari

-Ahmad Sanjari (احمد سنجری; born 22 February 1960 in Karaj) is a retired Iranian professional footballer who represented Iran in the 1978 FIFA World Cup.
+Ahmad Sanjari (احمد سنجری; born 23 September 1953 in Tehran) is a retired Iranian professional footballer who represented Iran in the 1978 FIFA World Cup.
 He first played for Indian club Mohammedan S.C. during 1978 at the age of 18.
 He was the head coach of Mes Sarcheshmeh from 2009 to 2011 and promoted to the team to the Iran Pro League in 2011 but was fired after four weeks because of poor results in premier league.

 Personal life

 Sanjari was born in 1960 in Karaj and came to India to study.
 He was a student of Aligarh Muslim University during the late 1970s.

 Club career

 Sanjari began his professional career with Calcutta-giant Mohammedan Sporting in 1978.
 He played only a single season for the club in the Calcutta Football League and achieved local popularity.

 After his stint with Mohammedan, Sanjari moved to Iran and played for Tehran Province League side Homa F.C. from 1979 to 1988.